 Interest expense on interest-bearing deposits decreased by \$206,000, or 4.6%, to \$4.3 million during the year ended December 31, 2020 from \$4.5 million during the year ended December 31, 2019.
 The decrease in interest expense on interest-bearing deposits was due to a decrease in the average cost of deposits, partially offset by an increase in the average balance of interest-bearing deposits.
-The average cost of interest-bearing deposits decreased 13 basis points to 0.47% during the year ended December 31, 2020.
-The average balance of interest-bearing deposits decreased 13 basis points to 0.47% during the year ended December 31, 2020.
-The average balance of interest-bearing deposits increased by \$175.1 million, or 23.4%, to \$922.3 million for the year ended December 31, 2020 compared to \$747.2 million for the year ended December 31, 2019.
+The average cost of interest-bearing deposits decreased 13 basis points to 0.47% for the year ended December 31, 2020.
+The average balance of interest-bearing deposits increased by \$175.1 million, or 23.4%, to \$922.3 million for the year ended December 31, 2020.
+The average cost of interest-bearing deposits decreased to \$747.2 million for the year ended December 31, 2019.
 The average cost of interest-bearing deposits decreased due to the decline in the interest rate environment as we reduced rates on savings, money market, demand deposit and certificate of deposit accounts, while the increase in the average balance of interest-bearing deposits reflected the distribution of government stimulus funds and reduced spending by customers during the COVID-19 pandemic, along with our strategy to increase commercial deposit accounts of our customers.

 Interest expense on Federal Home Loan Bank borrowings decreased \$137,000, or 93.2%, to \$10,000 for the year ended December 31, 2020 from \$147,000 for the year ended December 31, 2019.
 The decrease in interest expense on borrowed funds was primarily due to the average balance of the Federal Home Loan Bank advances decreasing by \$7.9 million to a balance of \$578,000 during the year ended December 31, 2020 compared to \$8.5 million during the year ended December 31, 2019.
-We also incurred an additional \$246,000 in interest expense for the year ended December 31, 2020 due to the issuance in September 2020 of \$20.0 million in outstanding subordinated notes which carries an interest rate of 4.25%.
+We also incurred an additional \$246,000 in interest expense for the year ended December 31, 2020 due to the issuance in September 2020 of \$20.0 million in outstanding subordinated notes, which carries an interest rate of 4.25%.